shri4321/Simple_protoType/README.md

 # Simple_protoType
+It is simple web page and build the knowledge.
-Pratice Advanced CSS
+Pratice Advanced CSS.
-Building and styling website
+Building and styling website.
+Click on homePage.html and enjoy the page.